Gyulaffy László (c.1520-1579), the champion of the Borderland

 These newly knighted warriors were the victors of the following knightly tournament, beating all their possible opponents.
 Finally, they had to fight against each other but their fight was so ferocious that King Ferdinand had it interrupted in fear of losing his two best warriors.
 (Thury György was called „El Cid of Hungary”, having reportedly won 600 duels during his life, you can read a lot about him on my page.)

 Lord Gyulaffy distinguished himself in the retaking of Veszprém castle in 1566, then at Gesztes, Tata and Vitányvár castles.
-In the meantime, he and his men have innihilated several Ottoman raiding parties and armies.
+In the meantime, he and his men have annihilated several Ottoman raiding parties and armies.
 King Maximillian gave him the captaincy of Veszprém Castle because its gate was broken in by him and his men during the siege.
-Besides, he remaind the captain of Tihany Castle as well.
+Besides, he remained the captain of Tihany Castle as well.

 As there was a truce, just the „small war” was raging on the 1,000-long Borderland of Hungary and bigger actions were banned by both Vienna and Istanbul.
 Yet, the Ottomans never ceased complaining against Gyulaffy’s attacks.
-His men suffered from the poverty because their pay was always late and Gyulaffy has gained many enemies in Vienna when he was begging for money.
+His men suffered from poverty because their pay was always late and Gyulaffy has gained many enemies in Vienna when he was begging for money.
 He was not loved for his constant raids and his complaints, either.
-Finally, he was made responsible for his disobidience and he was disturbed in his properties, too.
+Finally, he was made responsible for his disobedience and he was disturbed in his properties, too.
 As a result of this, he got angry and quit his captaincy in 1568.

 He left for Transylvania and took the side of (elected but not crowned) King János Zsigmond, son of late King Szapolyai.
 Gyulaffy took his part in the political life of Transylvania and was the advisor of the king in military issues.
 He was the one who led the army of Prince Báthory István (Stefan) of Transylvania (later polish king) against the usurper Bekes Gáspár and defeated him in the bloody battle that took place at Keresztelőszentpál.
 It was the “entrance ticket” of Báthory István to the throne of the Transylvanian Principality.
 Here is more about it: